Gary Mullen (American football)

-Gary Mullen (born February 1, 1963) is a former professional American football and Arena football player who played wide receiver and defensive back for eight seasons for the Denver Dynamite, Chicago Bears, Los Angeles Cobras, Detroit Drive, Cincinnati Rockers and the Milwaukee Mustangs.
+Gary Mullen (born February 1, 1963) is an American former professional football player who was a wide receiver and defensive back for eight seasons for the Denver Dynamite, Chicago Bears, Los Angeles Cobras, Detroit Drive, Cincinnati Rockers, and Milwaukee Mustangs.
 He was elected into the Arena Football Hall of Fame in 1998.
+He played college football for the West Virginia Mountaineers.

 Early life

 Mullen attended Clairton High School in Clairton, Pennsylvania.
 While at Clairton, Mullen was a standout member of the football and basketball teams.
 Playing under the guidance of Head Coach Pat Risha, Mullen served as the quarterback and a defensive back for the Bears' football team.
 As a senior in 1980, Mullen lead the team to the WPIAL Class A football championship game, with a 29–8 victory over Shenango High School, but the Bears would lose in the championship game to Laurel High School.
 After the team's title run, Mullen was named The Pittsburgh Press Class A Player of the Year.
 As a senior on the basketball team, Mullen help lead the Bears to a runner up finish in the WPIAL Championship game.
 Mullen was recruited by West Virginia and Minnesota for football, and chose West Virginia because he stated, "it wasn't too far from home and the program was rebuilding."